richmahn/en_tn/mrk/11/intro.md

 #### Structure and Format ####

-Some translations prefer to set apart quotations of the Old Testament.
-The ULB and many other English translations indent the lines of 11:9-10, 17, which are quotations from the Old Testament.
+Some translations prefer to set apart quotations from the Old Testament by indenting them.
+The ULB and many other English translations indent some of the words of 11:9-10, 17, which are quoted from the Old Testament.

 #### Special concepts in this chapter ####